 Thyroid disease affects millions of Americans.
 An estimated 20 million, to be exact!
-With such a large number of people suffering from thyroid diseases, there is an overload of information out there about causes, symptoms, diagnosis, and treatment options, including of course, many myths and falsities.
+With such a large number of people suffering from thyroid diseases, there is an overload of information out there about hypothyroid causes, hypothyroidism symptoms, hypothyroidism diagnosis, and thyroid treatment options, including of course, many myths and falsities.

 Perhaps one of the most common myths is that thyroid disease is easy to diagnose.
 Thyroid illnesses often present with vague and varying symptoms, so the cause is not always obvious.